-In most cases, metal is cast or forged into a desired shape after it is made malleable through the application of heat.
+In most cases, metal is cast or forged into the desired shape after it is made malleable through the application of heat.
 Cold working refers to the process of strengthening a metal by changing its shape without the use of heat.

 This process, also known as plastic deformation, involves strengthening a metal by changing its shape.
 This process is also known as plastic deformation or work hardening.
 This metalworking technique involves subjecting the metal to mechanical stress so as to cause a permanent change to the metal's crystalline structure.

 The process gets its name because it is conducted at temperatures below the metal's recrystallization point and mechanical stress, not heat, is used to affect change.
 The technique is most commonly applied to steel, aluminum, and copper.

 When these metals are cold worked, permanent defects change their crystalline makeup.
 These defects reduce the ability of crystals to move within the metal structure and the metal becomes more resistant to further deformation.

 The resulting metal product has improved tensile strength and hardness, but less ductility.
 Cold rolling and cold drawing of steel also improve surface finish.

 Types of Cold Working

 The major cold-working methods can be classified as squeezing or rolling, bending, shearing and drawing.
 See the table below for a summary of the various methods for cold working metal.